Chritian-n/Vector/Commands.md

 > # Vector Commands

+- help - vector.help
-- Help - Directs you to this site.
+  - Directs you to this site

+- gmc - vector.gamemode.creative
+  - Sets your gamemode to creative

+- gms - vector.gamemode.survival
+  - Sets your gamemode to survival

+- gmsp - vector.gamemode.spectator
+  - Sets your gamemode to spectator

+- gma - vector.gamemode.adventure
+  - Sets your gamemode to adventure